-LONDON, Oct 29 (Reuters) - The euro fell on Monday, hurt by uncertainty over whether Greece can agree to a deal on austerity and with no sign of when Spain might request aid.
+NEW YORK, Oct 29 (Reuters) - The euro slipped against the dollar and yen on Monday, hurt by uncertainty over whether Greece can agree to a deal on austerity and with no sign of when Spain might request aid.

 Near-bankrupt Greece needs a comprehensive deal on an austerity package to unlock its next tranche of aid before it runs out of cash in mid-November.
 International lenders have refused to make more concessions on changes to labour laws contested by a junior coalition partner, prolonging the impasse on a reforms package and weighing on the euro.

 A Spanish bailout would enable the European Central Bank to buy the country’s bonds.
 Unless Spain seeks a rescue, sentiment towards the euro is unlikely to turn positive, traders said.